rotundasoftware/cartero-node-hook/README.md

 } );
 ```

 Using Express?
-Check out the new version of the [cartero-express-hook](https://github.com/rotundasoftware/cartero-express-hook) being developed on the [browserify branch](https://github.com/rotundasoftware/cartero-express-hook/tree/browserify).
+Check out the upcoming new version of the [cartero-express-hook](https://github.com/rotundasoftware/cartero-express-hook) being developed on the [browserify branch](https://github.com/rotundasoftware/cartero-express-hook/tree/browserify).
 Its an express middleware wrapper around cartero-node-hook that injects the js and css html into the `res.locals` variables before render.

 ## API